yxshee/yxshee/README.md

-I like football, netflix, and exploring mountains.
+i like football, netflix, and exploring mountains.
 Currently diving into the domains of conscience, blending technology with mindful innovation.<br>
+doing mostly random stuff whatever i  feel like <br>
 <a href="">website</a> <a href="">contact</a>